 - grievance mechanisms so we can address any potential human rights violations.

-We will review and enhance our Human Rights Policy in 2020.
-This will include specific consideration of modern slavery risks and remedies.
+In 2020 we reviewed and enhanced our Human Rights Policy to include specific consideration of modern slavery risks and remedies.

 Our Business Ethics Code outlines our minimum standards of ethical behaviour at Aviva and guides us to act responsibly and transparently.
 In 2019 we revised the Code to further highlight our commitment to tackle human rights abuses (including slavery, child labour and forced labour in our business or supply chain).
 All our employees must abide by and sign-up to the Code and we publicly report on the percentage of employees who sign up every year.
 We share the Code with our suppliers as part of our Business Code of Behaviour.